I was up against the wall, with no options. Almost literally between a rock and a hard place.

 I was enticed by the challenge.
 Before I accepted the offer, I calculated the amount of existing business in the territory.
 I felt that, if I could double the business within the first year, I’d be OK.
 After that, any increases would be real increases in my standard of living.

 So I took the plunge and went off to New York for six weeks of intense training.
 While I was gone, the district sales managers changed, and I had a new boss.
 When I returned home from training, I was quickly met by my new district sales manager, who announced that he had rearranged the territories.
 The territory for which I was hired wasn’t exactly the territory I was actually going to receive.
 In fact, the territory I ended up with had only about 30 percent of the existing business on which I was depending.
-My livelihood and the health and well-being of my family were in serious jeopardy.
+My livelihood and the health and well-being of my family was in serious jeopardy.

 I was outraged.
 How could they do this to me?
 What kind of a company was this that would treat its employees that way?
 I immediately decided that I didn’t want to work for them and began looking for a different job.
 However, it only took a few weeks of interviewing for me to realize that I was unemployable.
 Most people with whom I interviewed viewed my quick desire to leave as a weakness in me, not a flaw in my company.